coopyey/ttrpg-campaign-site/content/Danse Macabre/Other Entities/Bloodsoaked Banner.md

 Campaign: Danse Macabre
 Status: Active
 ---
-# Demographics

-**Continent of Operation**: Where

-**Main City of Operation**: Everywhere, all over the place

-**Size of Organization:** HowBig

-**Leader**: Whomst

-# The Organization

 ## The Mission

 This is a group of veterans from the war.
-They are a renegade group that hunts down supernatural things such as werewolves,vampires, and the like.
+They are a renegade group that hunts down supernatural things such as werewolves, vampires, and the like.
 They also often act as security and peacekeepers in tense situations, as well as a acting as mercs to help others.

 ## Additional Notes

-More notes
+This is a pretty intense group that specializes in hunting down the supernatural.
+Despite being rough around the edges, they wish to do good.
+They are definitely not a well-loved group, but because of their reputation to generally do good they are tolerated in most places.